Symptoms and Diagnosis

 The rate at which ALS progresses can be quite variable from one person to another.
 Although the mean survival time with ALS is three to five years, many people live five, ten or more years.
 Symptoms can begin in the muscles that control speech and swallowing or in the hands, arms, legs or feet.
 Not all people with ALS experience the same symptoms or the same sequences or patterns of progression.
 However, progressive muscle weakness and paralysis are universally experienced.

 Gradual onset, painless, progressive muscle weakness is the most common initial symptom in ALS.
 Other early symptoms vary but can include tripping, dropping things, abnormal fatigue of the arms and/or legs, slurred speech, muscle cramps and twitches, and/or uncontrollable periods of laughing or crying.

-When the breathing muscles become affected, ultimately, people with the disease will need permanent ventilatory support to assist with breathing.
+When the breathing muscles become affected, ultimately, people with the disease may need noninvasive or invasive ventilatory support to assist with breathing.

-Since ALS attacks only motor neurons, the sense of sight, touch, hearing, taste and smell are not affected.
-For many people, muscles of the eyes and bladder are generally not affected.
+The five senses (sight, touch, hearing, taste and smell) are not affected by ALS.
+For many people, muscles of the eyes and bladder are generally not affected either.

 - Electrodiagnostic tests including electomyography (EMG) and nerve conduction velocity (NCV)

 - Blood and urine studies including high-resolution serum protein electrophoresis, thyroid and parathyroid hormone levels, and 24-hour urine collection for heavy metals

 - X-rays, including magnetic resonance imaging (MRI)